 - 2 large sweet potatoes

-- Slice potatoes in half horizontally, and then cut each half into slices about 1/2-inch thick.
+- Slice potatoes in half horizontally (no need to peel first), and then cut each half into slices about ½-inch thick.

 - Open bag.
 Drizzle fries with olive oil and sprinkle with garam masala and salt.